python/devguide/getting-started/ai-tools.rst

 =================

-Maintainers may close issues and PRs that are not useful or productive, regardless of whether AI tools were used or not.
+Maintainers may close issues and PRs that are not useful or productive, without explanation, regardless of whether AI tools were used or not.

 If a contributor repeatedly opens unproductive issues or PRs, they may be blocked from contributing to the project because it is disruptive and